 Scenario brings together work from practitioners, academics and students of landscape, planning, architecture, art, engineering, and environmental science.
 The journal is committed to striking a balance between rigorous and critical academic pieces, provocative thought pieces, design projects and graphically lush photo essays/artistic work.
 Scenario Journal is generously supported by the University of Pennsylvania School of Design, the journal’s primary affiliation.

-In the 20th century, scenario planning emerged from military strategic planning and wargaming as a mode of testing potential strategies against unknown and unpredictable futures.
+In the 20th century, scenario planning emerged as a potent tool for testing potential strategies against unknown and unpredictable futures.
+First developed based on military strategic planning and wargaming, scenario planning was adopted by corporations interested in long-term trend forecasting, most famously by Royal Dutch Shell in the 1970s.
 By running multiple narratives within models of future social, political, economic, and environmental conditions, unexpected outcomes could be anticipated and complex feedback loops discovered.

 Today, as we strive to adapt our built and natural environment to rapidly changing conditions, scenario planning has a newfound importance for design and planning.
 The opportunity for acting on complex landscapes with nimble and contingent operations rather than singular and totalizing designs highlights the need for new tools and techniques.
 Scenario-driven design substitutes the certainty of the masterplan with strategic testing regimes that can respond to alternate and uncertain outcomes.
 By combining simulation and modeling, scenario-based operations allow us to design with confidence in uncertain terrain.

 Scenario Journal began as the Landscape Urbanism Journal, hosted on LandscapeUrbanism.com, a site dedicated to promoting conversation around new and diverse interpretations of the theory, expression and potential of landscape urbanism and its relevance for the contemporary urban project.
-LandscapeUrbanism.com operated from 2011 until 2013, and won a 2012 ASLA Honor Award in Communication.
+LandscapeUrbanism.com was founded by Sarah Kathleen Peck, operated from 2011 until 2013, and won a 2012 ASLA Honor Award in Communication.

 All essays, comments and other content published in Scenario Journal, remain the property of their authors.
 While reproduction of more than a reasonable excerpt without the author’s permission is prohibited, by submitting any content to Scenario Journal, authors give Scenario Journal Inc. permission to republish, reprint or exhibit, either online, physically or in print, all such content, including any content derived from author’s pieces.